I hereby release my copyrights to, and place into the public domain, all of the following:

 My book Personal Development for Smart People is copyrighted.
 The book is published by Hay House and by other publishers in various languages.

-If I decide to copyright something new that I create, I’ll include a copyright notice within the work.
+If I decide to copyright something new that I create that isn't included on this website, I’ll include a copyright notice within the work.

 What Does This Mean?